 The residents’ resident alligator might make an appearance during play, giving everyone plenty of laughter as they take their turns moving over varied terrain and landscapes during the day or night.

 Alligators are very commonly found on the boardwalks here, which takes around five minutes, and one can easily walk across these boardwalks.

-There are also two visitors’ areas in the big cypress national preserve that you can stop by on each of the preserve’s sides to get some general wildlife information.
+There are also two visitor areas in the Big Cypress National Preserve that you can stop by on each of the preserve’s sides to get some general wildlife information.

 When you are looking for places to see alligators, you can find plenty of places to go.
 All you need to do is go and explore these amazing fun places, and you can always learn a lot about alligators.

 You may not want to leave Florida without experiencing an alligator in its natural habitat or captivity.
-Therefore do look at the places to see alligators in Florida.
+Therefore do look at the places in Florida.